Education and Human Services Student Organizations

 Fashion, Interior Design, and Merchandising

 The American Association of Textile Chemists and Colorists is a national organization founded in 1921, with its headquarters in North Carolina.
-The AATCC student chapter in CMU provides opportunities in educational and professional development for students interested in fashion and textiles and helps prepare them for the ever-evolving industries of textiles and apparel materials.
+The AATCC student chapter in CMU provides opportunities in educational and professional development for students interested in fashion and textiles with an emphasis on fashion sustainability and technology.

 This organization is for students focused on interior design and improving the built environment.
 Run by and for interior design students, we offer support by organizing and hosting a variety of activities such as studio nights, special topics workshops, field trips and more.

-Join the new Mentorship Program.
-You can connect with another fashion student to share knowledge and experience and to achieve your academic, social and career goals.
-Participate as either a mentor or a mentee.
-Check our message on Instagram @cmu_famd for more information.
+Connect with other fashion students to share knowledge and experiences and achieve your academic, social and career goals.
+Check us out on Instagram @cmu_famd for more information.

 The National Retail Federation (NRF) foundation is the world’s largest retail trade association.
 The NRF student chapter at CMU provides students with various opportunities in their educational and professional development in the area of retail by having them join the annual NRF student program in New York City.
 By attending the NRF student program, students can learn about unique opportunities for their future careers in retail and meet with recruiters from numerous brands at the event.